 - Five, Ten and Fifteen Year Free Cash Flow:

 - as a percent of equity (more relevant in banks and insurance companies than return on capital, allowing comparison between financial and non-financial companies)

 - growth relative to growth in debt, capital expenditures, total liabilities, receivables, inventory and payables (quality of earnings analysis)

-- trends in times interest coverage by free cash flow
+- trends in times interest coverage by free cash flow, and, secondarily, operating income

 - asset growth versus free cash flow growth — measures efficiency, financial stability

 - stability of (variance in) year-to-year free cash flow.
 All companies have variance — they are not, after all, machines but rather human enterprises that grow and shrink in a resistant environment — but one measure of quality is a degree of stability relative to other highly-profitable companies.
 On the other hand, a superior company in a highly-cyclical industry can have an exceptional long term average return on equity, but experience wide year-to-year variance based on industry cycles.
 Schlumberger was an example, although gradually, over the years, its return on capital has steadily declined, indicating that it may no longer be a particularly high-quality company.

 - Trends in capital turnover and margins, the constituent components of return on assets

 - Debt as a percent of equity, both book value and estimate of intrinsic value

 - total liabilities as a percent of assets